music-suite/music-suite/info/Writeup.md

 ## Possibly good

 - Enforcing the separation of aspects vs. structure
+    - Great for modularity
-    - Great for modularity, forces us to be explicit in the constraints put on things like pitch.
+    - Forces us to be explicit in the constraints put on things like pitch.
+    - Nice 3-way separation: structure (fixed/classes), aspects (polymorphic) and meta (dynamic)

 - Using flat structures (i.e no hierarchy part -> voice -> subvoice -> phrase etc)
     - We will need these representations along with flat ones